Wer ist der, so von Edom kömmt: Ein Lämmlein geht und trägt die Schuld, GraunWV B:VII:4

 Movements 2–31 and 33 of Graun's Passion cantata Ein Lämmlein geht und trägt die Schuld, GraunWV B:VII:4, reappear in the pasticcio as movements 3–18, 21–23, 25–26, 28–29, 31–37 and 41.

 Graun's Passion cantata was composed in Braunschweig between 1725 and 1735, and was popular and widely spread for over a century after its composition.

 Telemann

-The opening chorus "Wer ist der, so von Edom kömmt" and the ensuing chorale "Christus, der uns selig macht" are the first and last movements of Telemann's cantata Wer ist der, so von Sodom kommt, TWV 1:1585, which was composed for Palm Sunday 1722 in Frankfurt.
+The opening chorus "Wer ist der, so von Edom kömmt" and the ensuing chorale "Christus, der uns selig macht" are the first and last movements of Telemann's cantata Wer ist der, so von Edom kommt, TWV 1:1585, which was composed for Palm Sunday 1722 in Frankfurt.

 Bach

 Movements 19, 20 and 39 of the pasticcio are linked to Bach, the last of these three movements also to Bach's predecessor in Leipzig, Johann Kuhnau.
 In the Bach Compendium these three movements are given the number D 10.